Skip to content

 Most Disney Princesses wear floor-length dresses — not exactly running apparel, right?

-So, to dress the part and be able to run like the wind, wearing a short yet fluffy tutu or sequin runner’s skirt is your best option.
+To dress the part and run like the wind, wearing a short yet fluffy tutu or a sequin runner’s skirt is your best option.

 Tip for Plus-size Princess Runners: If you are having trouble finding a plus-size running tutu, you can use this pattern for an adult tutu in sizes 14-22.
-Its similar to the pattern my mom used to make my adorable tutu.
-It turned out fabulous and glittery!
+It’s similar to the pattern my mom used to make my adorable tutu, which turned out fabulous and glittery.

 Sport Your Princess Pride With A Graphic Tank/T-shirt